UnrealMexd0x/fg_screen_record_standalone/README.md

 ### Configuration (Config.lua)

-- `Config.FiveguardName`: The name of the Fiveguard resource.
 - `Config.RecordCommand`: The command for initiating screen recording.
 - `Config.RecordCommandAce`: The ACE permission required to use the record command.
 - `Config.ScreenCommand`: The command for capturing a screenshot.